 How Can I Get My Driver’s License Back if It Was Suspended for Failing to Pay Child Support?

-Ultimately, the suspension is a means of punishment designed to incentivize you to pay your child support obligations.
+A license suspension is a means of punishment designed to incentivize you to pay your Child Support obligations.
 Once you have done so, your license may be reinstated.
 If you satisfy your child support obligations prior to the effective date of suspension, the suspension will be removed from your record – having never gone into effect – and PennDOT will send you notice of your driving privilege’s reinstatement.
 If you do not pay until the day of effectuation or afterwards, you will need to pay a restoration fee in addition to your child support obligations in order to have your driving privileges reinstated.